Mohammad Sadli: After retirement

+Sadli lecture series

+The Institute of Economic and Social Research of the Faculty of Business and Economics at the University of Indonesia (LPEM FEB UI) and ANU Indonesia Project hosts an annual lecture series titled “The Sadli Lecture Series in Economic Policy”.
+Starting in 2023, the Sadli Lecture is also dedicated to his wife Saparinah.

 Sadli Foundation

-In June 2019 the Sadli Foundation (Yayasan Sadli) was established to encourage the activities of new professors in the Faculty of Economics and Business in the University of Indonesia.
+In June 2019 the Sadli Foundation (Yayasan Sadli) was established to encourage the activities of new professors in the Faculty of Economics and Business at the University of Indonesia.
 The Foundation will provide funds for research grants to support high-quality research.
-The Foundation was officially established on 14 June 2019 at a meeting attended by Sadli's wife, Emeritus Professor Saparinah Sadli and senior staff from the Faculty of Economics and Business including the Dean of the Faculty, Professor Ari Kuncoro, the Dean of the Institute for Economic and Social Research, Dr Riatu Qibtiyah, and other well-known senior scholars from the University such as Emeritus Professor Mayling Oey-Gardiner and former Minister of Finance Dr M. Chatib Basri.
+The Foundation was officially established on 14 June 2019 at a meeting attended by Sadli's wife, Emeritus Professor Saparinah Sadli, and senior staff from the Faculty of Economics and Business including the Dean of the Faculty, Professor Ari Kuncoro, the Dean of the Institute for Economic and Social Research, Dr Riatu Qibtiyah, and other well-known senior scholars from the University such as Emeritus Professor Mayling Oey-Gardiner and former Minister of Finance Dr M. Chatib Basri.